fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 ### The `LITTLE_ENDIAN` parameter

-In implementing hash functions it is sometimes necessary to know the "endianess" of the processor's integers.
-To this end the `stdlib_64_bit_hash_codes` module defines the logical parameter `LITTLE_ENDIAN` that if true indicates that the processor has little endian integers, and that if false indicates that the integers are big endian.
+In implementing hash functions it is sometimes necessary to know the "endianess" of the compiler's integers.
+To this end the `stdlib_64_bit_hash_codes` module defines the logical parameter `LITTLE_ENDIAN` that if true indicates that the compiler has little endian integers, and that if false indicates that the integers are big endian.